Billionaire Profile

 MBA from Harvard Business School

-Completed a Master of Business Administration at Harvard Business School, providing advanced knowledge in business management and finance.
+Completed a Master of Business Administration from Harvard Business School.

 1990s